-The following information is required to complete the Liquor Subsidy Claim Form-01, but please refer to the form for specific instructions:
+The following information is required to complete the Liquor Subsidy Claim Form-01.

-- State licence number and valid ABN,
+- state licence number and valid ABN

-- Name, trading name and addresses of licensed premises,
+- name, trading name and addresses of licensed premises

-- The month/quarter the claim relates to,
+- the month/quarter the claim relates to

-- Relevant financial institution details, including account name, BSB and account number
+- relevant financial institution details, including account name, BSB and account number.

 If you are applying with special circumstances, you must provide evidence to support your claim.

-Complete your claim form
+Complete and lodge your claim form